alba-lang/lang-spec/sphinx/thoughts/ownership.rst

         .. only:: draft

             It might be possible.
-But it is more conservative to no allow objects of type ``T`` to given as arguments to functions expecting a ``once T``.
+But it is more conservative to not allow objects of type ``T`` to given as arguments to functions expecting a ``once T``.
 At first sight there are no problems, because the function treats the object like a resource.